niblyx-malnus/goals/doc/pokes.md

 }
 ```

-## %yoke-sequence
+## %yoke
 ### Description
-Apply a sequence of graph transformations on the DAG data structure (if all are successful; if any fail, none go through).
+Apply a graph transformation on the DAG data structure.

 There are 8 kinds of "yokes":